jasondchambers/mydevenv/README.md

 # My Development Environment

+Firstly, tools are a personal choice.
+What works for some my not work for others.
+If what you use works - that's great.
+I do encourage you to on occastion, reflect on your developer workflows and invest in how you might make it a little better, a little faster, and maybe a little prettier :-)

+For what it's worth however here's what my development environment looks like.

 ### Highlights

 My development environment has changed quite a lot over the past year.
 My philosophy is: